On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and creation of moments

 \textbf{Acknowledgements:} The first author would like to thank Cl\'{e}ment Mouhot for suggesting the Boltzmann-Nordheim for bosons as a possible venue of research, and Miguel Escobedo for many fruitful discussions they had.
+The authors would also like to thank the anonymous reviewers for their comments and helpful suggestions.